zuplo/docs/docs/developer-portal/adding-pages.md

 ## 1/ Writing Your First Custom Page

-Within your project in the Zuplo Portal, you will notice a `Docs` directory, with a `index.md` and `sidebar.json` file. `index.md` is a custom page we created to get you started.
+Within your project in the Zuplo Portal, you will notice a `Docs` directory, with an `index.md` and `sidebar.json` file. `index.md` is a custom page we created to get you started.

 ![Docs Folder](../../static/media/developer-portal/adding-pages/docs-folder.png)

 Navigate to `index.md`, and make some changes to the markdown.
-If you are unfamiliar with Markdown, checkout [this guide](https://www.markdownguide.org/) to get started.
+If you are unfamiliar with Markdown, check out [this guide](https://www.markdownguide.org/) to get started.
 You can also create a new docs page via the new file button.

 ## 2/ Previewing Your Changes